Skip Ribbon Commands

 Sign In Skip to Content

-There are 2 forms of school-based assessment for VCE Units 3 and 4 (excluding VM).
+There are 2 forms of school-based assessment for VCE Units 3 and 4 (excluding VCE VM).

-1. The School-Assessed Coursework (SAC) consists of a set of tasks that assesses each student’s level of achievement in Units 3 and 4 outcomes as specified in the study design.
+• The SAC consists of a set of tasks that assesses each student’s level of achievement in Units 3 and 4 outcomes as specified in the study design.
 Schools provide a score for each component of coursework specified in the study design.
 The VCAA aggregates these scores into a single total score for each student, which is then statistically moderated against the examination scores in the study.
-The General Achievement Test (GAT) may also be used in statistical moderation.
+The GAT may also be used in statistical moderation.

-2. A school-assessed task (SAT), which is set by the VCAA to assess specific sets of practical skills and knowledge.
+• The SAT is set by the VCAA to assess specific sets of practical skills and knowledge.
 Teachers assess the student’s level of achievement based on a rating against criteria specified by the VCAA.
 Schools provide a score for each criterion.
 The VCAA aggregates these scores into a single total score for each student, which is then statistically moderated against the examination scores in the study.
-The GAT may also be used in statistical moderation.
+GAT scores may also be used in statistical moderation.

 School-assessed coursework